Backlash (2020): Preliminary matches

-In what became the penultimate match, Drew McIntyre defended the WWE Championship against Bobby Lashley (accompanied by MVP).
+In what became the penultimate match, Drew McIntyre defended Raw's WWE Championship against Bobby Lashley (accompanied by MVP).
 Before the match began, MVP distracted McIntyre which allowed Lashley to apply the Full Nelson on McIntyre.
 After the match officially began, Lashley dominated McIntyre.
 During numerous pin attempts, McIntyre constantly kicked out at one, which frustrated Lashley.
 Outside the ring, Lashley threw McIntyre into the ringpost.
 As Lashley attempted a Spear, McIntyre countered and threw Lashley into the barricade.
 Lashley performed a Spinebuster on McIntyre, who kicked out at one during a pin attempt, which frustrated Lashley and MVP once more.
 McIntyre countered a Full Nelson attempt and performed an Alabama Slam on Lashley for a nearfall.
 As Lashley attempted a Spear on McIntyre, McIntyre countered into a Kimura Lock on Lashley, however, Lashley was able to overcome the submission maneuver.
 As McIntyre attempted a Claymore Kick, Lashley countered into a Spear for a nearfall.
 In the end, Lashley's (storyline) wife Lana came out and stood on the ring apron and argued with the referee over the last pin attempt.
 McIntyre performed a Glasgow Kiss on Lashley, who bumped into Lana, causing her to fall onto MVP at ringside.
 McIntyre then performed a Claymore Kick on Lashley to retain the title.
 Following, an irate MVP stared at Lana before departing backstage with Lashley.

 Next, The Street Profits (Angelo Dawkins and Montez Ford) were originally set to defend the Raw Tag Team Championship against The Viking Raiders (Erik and Ivar), however, both teams ended up brawling outside in the Performance Center parking lot, where Ford threw Ivar onto Braun Strowman's car.
 The two teams fought in a walkway where Ivar threw a bowling ball into Ford.
 Both teams were interrupted by a group of ninja bikers led by Akira Tozawa.
 The Street Profits and The Viking Raiders then teamed up as "The Viking Profits" and proceeded to fight off the ninjas.
 After fighting off all the ninjas, Tozawa feigned defeat, however, he summoned a 7-foot tall ninja, who wielded a sword.
 The Street Profits and Viking Raiders then retreated and fought each other atop a production truck where they threw each other into a dumpster.
-WWE referee Jessika Carr then appeared and told them that their match was next and stated to Ivar that he was "cute," while Erik was "not so much" (a running gag throughout the rivalry).
+WWE referee Jessika Carr then appeared and told them that their match was next and stated to Ivar that he was "cute", while Erik was "not so much" (a running gag throughout the rivalry).
 The segment ended after both teams were spooked by a tentacle creature.
 The announce team then confirmed that the Raw Tag Team Championship match would not be happening.